NEW YORK STATE BOARD OF REAL ESTATE APPRAISAL

 S. Roefaro, Chair, called the meeting to order at 10:30 a.m.

 II.
 APPROVAL OF MEETING SUMMARY

-Chair S. Roefaro asked for a motion to approve the September 23, 2011 meeting summary.
+Chair S. Roefaro asked for a motion to approve November 28, 2012 meeting summary.

-M. Schlesinger made a motion to approve the summary of the September 23, 2011 board meeting.
-The motion was seconded by C. DiSanto and passed unanimously.
+C. DiSanto made a motion to approve the summary of the November 28, 2012 board meeting.
+The motion was seconded by L. Levy and passed unanimously.

 III.
 SUBCOMMITTEE AND DEPARTMENT REPORTS

 V. Cline shared enforcement statistics.
-She stated that currently there are 90 open cases, 29 are with counsel for review and evaluation.
-So far this year, 73 new cases have been received compared to 39 last year at this time.
-Of the 73 new cases, 26 were received from the public (21 last year), 19 were received from banks and other institutions (8 last year), and 19 from Appraisal Management Companies (AMC’s) (1 last year).
-This shows a substantial increase in complaints received from banks and AMC’s pursuant to the mandatory reporting procedures of the Dodd-Frank Act.
-So far this year, 21 cases have been closed; 7 were closed for no violation; 10 were closed for either no jurisdiction or administrative hold (complaints from a bank or lending institution where the appraiser’s license had expired).
-4 new cases are with counsel’s office for further review and evaluation.
-The remaining cases are still under investigation.
+She stated that currently there are 82 open pending cases, 67 are with enforcement for investigation, 21 are with counsel for review and evaluation.
+So far this year, 20 new cases have been received compared to 34 last year at this time.
+Of the 20 new cases, 11 were received from the public (15 last year), 3 were received from banks and lending institutions (9 last year), and 1 from Appraisal Management Companies (AMC’s) (1 last year).

 IV.
 ACTION ITEMS